dirigible-io/dirigible-io.github.io/help/scripting_services.md

 ---

 Primary language used to implement services in Dirigible is JavaScript.
 Being quite popular as a client-side scripting, it became also prefered language for server-side business logic as well.
-For the underlying execution engine is used the most mature JavaScript engine written in Java - [Rhino|https://developer.mozilla.org/en-US/docs/Rhino] by Mozilla.
+For the underlying execution engine is used the most mature JavaScript engine written in Java - [Rhino](https://developer.mozilla.org/en-US/docs/Rhino) by Mozilla.
 You can write your algorithms in *.js files and store them within the ScriptingServices folder.
-After the Activation or Publishing they can be executed by accessing the endpoint respectively at the [sandbox|activation.wiki] or [public registry|publication.wiki].
+After the Activation or Publishing they can be executed by accessing the endpoint respectively at the [sandbox](activation.html) or [public registry](publication.html).

 An example JavaScript service looks like this:

-{code}
+<pre><code>
 var systemLib = require('system');

 var count;